avabellaw/shark-quiz/readme.md

 ### Project Goals

 I will be creating an online quiz on shark facts.
 My target audience will be anyone who loves sharks (such as my partner).
-This will likely include all ages but with a focus on younger audiences.
+This will likely include all ages particulary younger audiences.

+The questions will be in a randomized order and only 50% of the questions will be shown at a time.
+The answers for each question will also have a randomized order.

+There will be a timer counting down from 20.
+If an answer is correct, 10 points + the time left will be added to the score.

-The site owner's goal aligns with the site user's goal which is to enjoy testing their knowledge on sharks.
+The site owner's goal aligns with the site user's goal which is the following:
+1. To enjoy testing their knowledge on sharks.
+2. Learn more about sharks.
+3. See their previous high scores.

 In future, the site owner may want to utilise the website's traffic to gain ad revenue.

 ### User Stories